Ohimeh-Buernor-Markline/Discovery/README.md

 experience an amazing vacation.

 ## TECHNOLOGIES
-Team discovery used Geany as our text editor , boostrap for some css files and google for our images and referred to other previous sites to know the layout of how our project should look like.
+Team discovery used Geany as our text editor , Thorny for the flask, boostrap for some css files and google for our images and referred to other previous sites to know the layout of how our project should look like.

  Team discovery is now adding finishing touches to a not so complete website but we hope to come out with an amazing